Danish11400/learning-html-css/readme.md

 }
 ```
 ## align-self{also uses in cross axis}
-- do same thing as justify-content but for a particular one eg when we use flex box it use people for whole thing but foe one thing whichh we call odd one out we call it align-self not justify-content becoz if we type ```justify-content:flex-start``` it will start from the container not from this axis  for that it will in ```align-self:flex-start```it will start from his cross axis.
+- do same thing as justify-content but for a particular one eg when we use flex box it use people for whole thing but for one thing which we call odd one out we call it align-self not justify-content becoz if we type ```justify-content:flex-start``` it will start from the container not from this axis  for that it will in ```align-self:flex-start```it will start from his cross axis.
 ```
 .container{
     border: 2px solid black;